neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/09-configuration-options.md

     path: '.neo-one/neotracker',
     // NEO•ONE will start an instance of NEO Tracker using this port.
     port: 9041,
-    // Set to true if you'd like NEO•ONE to skip starting a NEO Tracker instance when running 'neo-one build'.
+    // Set to false if you'd like NEO•ONE to start an instance of NEO Tracker when running 'neo-one build'.
+You will need @neotracker/core installed as a dependency for this to work.
     skip: true,
   },
 };